spotDL/spotify-downloader/README.md

 # Spotify-Downloader

-- Download songs from YouTube in an MP3 format by using Spotify's HTTP link.
+- Downloads songs from YouTube in an MP3 format by using Spotify's HTTP link.

 - Can also download a song by entering its artist and song name (in case if you don't have the Spotify's HTTP link for some song).

-- Downloading a song using a Spotify link will automatically fix meta-tags and add a nice albumart to the song.
+- Automatically fixes song's meta-tags.

 <br>